-Kulanu ("All of Us" in Hebrew), founded in 1994, is a non-profit organization which supports isolated and emerging Jewish communities around the world, many of whom have long been disconnected from the worldwide Jewish community.
+Kulanu ("All of Us" in Hebrew), founded in 1994, is a non-profit organization which engages with and supports isolated and emerging Jewish communities around the world, many of whom have long been disconnected from the worldwide Jewish community.

-Kulanu engages with these dispersed groups and individuals through networking and support.
-We raise awareness and support for emerging communities through education, research, and publications about their histories and traditions.
-Our connections help all of us enrich our Jewish lives.
+Kulanu raises awareness and support for emerging communities through education, research, networking, fundraising, and publications about their histories and traditions.
+Our connections help 'all of us' enrich our Jewish lives.

 Who are we?